jareiko/meteor-asteroid/README.md

 * Front-end bindings for Three.js & Pixi.js
 * Fine-grain publishing control, so we don't send all data to all clients
-* JavaScript instead of CoffeeScript
+* JavaScript instead of CoffeeScript source?

 This is very early code.
 Every aspect is open to discussion!